mrnate-101/NATE-SIEM/README.md

 # NATE-SIEM
 I have decided to build my SIEM for log detection and and analysis.
 I will finish in a week from today.
 Let's go!

-# NATE-SIEM
-A lightweight, modular Security Information and Event Management (SIEM) platform designed to collect, parse, analyze, and visualize security logs in real time.
+NATE-SIEM lightweight, modular Security Information and Event Management (SIEM) platform designed to collect, parse, analyze, and visualize security logs in real time.

 ## 🚀 Features
 - Log ingestion for Linux, Windows, and network devices